 Turn your sensory table into a pile of snowballs (aka cotton balls).
-Toss in small letter manipulatives (I added DIY bottle cap letters), empty water bottles, clear gems (Dolllar Tree), and tweezers.
+Toss in small letter manipulatives (I added DIY bottle cap letters), empty water bottles, clear gems (Dollar Tree), and tweezers.
 Students will love filling, shaking, and emptying the bottles.
 It’s also a fabulous fine motor activity.
 It’s tricky to get the cotton balls in and out of the bottles.
 Plus when you add letters, students will be talking about letters and sounds too!

-Building sight words and/or students names with snowball letters is a a ton of fun.
+Building sight words and/or students names with snowball letters is a ton of fun.
 I did this activity with my pre-k friends.
 They also wrote the words they created on the recording page.

-Sight words isn’t developmentally appropriate for my three year olds, so they matched the snowball letters.
-I had a two sets of uppercase snowball letters and two sets of lowercase snowball letters on the table.
+Sight words aren’t developmentally appropriate for my three year olds, so they matched the snowball letters.
+I had two sets of uppercase snowball letters and two sets of lowercase snowball letters on the table.
 They could match uppercase with uppercase, lowercase with lowercase, or uppercase with lowercase.
 I also had dry erase boards on the table for them to try and write letters on.